 The theme of the gala appears to be a celebration of summer, and it’s the perfect day for it, with clear blue skies and temperatures nearing 80 even at this early hour.
 The Greeks are taking full advantage of the Arizona weather to dress up like ASU socialites, with low-cut white or floral print dresses and high-heeled sandals showing off carefully crafted summer tans.
 It’s probably the only time these particular pairs of shoes will come out of the closet in Berkeley until the final weekend of the spring semester, by which time the shoes might very well be too dated to be seen in.

 The exotic footwear is already taking its toll on the tenderfeet.
 Two sorority sisters, Kate and Allie (I kid you not), have recused themselves from the coffee line and grabbed a table.
 Kate’s right sandal has been stripped off her foot and Allie is applying some kind of ointment before wrapping it in a bandage like an experienced field nurse.

 The patch-up job is done quick, and Kate and Allie make their way back to the pack.
 But other women have peeled away and are sitting at tables with one or both sandals off, nursing their own sore feet.

 And by 9:40, it’s all over.
 The line has disappeared.
 The café is silent.
 Could it all just have been some sort of dream?

-I will see these young women again throughout the year, generally on Friday nights in much cooler weather, when they will be dressed up formally for other sorority soirees, but still with exposed backs, legs, and arms, limping this time in stylishly black stilletos instead of open-toed sandals, fighting to keep from shivering against the cold.
+I will see these young women again throughout the year, generally on Friday nights and in much cooler weather, when they will be dressed up formally for other sorority soirees, but still with exposed backs, legs, and arms, limping this time in stylishly black stilletos instead of open-toed sandals, and fighting to keep from shivering against the cold.

 Although this year’s freshman class was born after Bill Clinton’s impeachment vote over the Monica Lewinsky scandal, it seems that some customs are slow to change in society.